 ii.
-A school not meeting the minimum ADE of 24 public school placement students by the end of the second school year shall have its preliminary approval status revoked and shall no longer be considered an approved private school for the disabled;
+A school not meeting the minimum ADE of 24 public school placement students by the end of the second school year shall have its preliminary approval status revoked and shall no longer be considered an approved private school for students with disabilities;

 iii.
-Any previously approved private school for the disabled that falls below the previous minimum ADE of 16 public school placement students in a school year shall have its status as an approved private school for the disabled rescinded and shall be considered preliminarily approved.
-The school shall attain a minimum ADE of 16 public school placement students by the end of the third school year after the year in question or its approval shall be rescinded and it shall no longer be considered an approved private school for the disabled;
+Any previously approved private school for students with disabilities that falls below the previous minimum ADE of 16 public school placement students in a school year shall have its status as an approved private school for students with disabilities rescinded and shall be considered preliminarily approved.
+The school shall attain a minimum ADE of 16 public school placement students by the end of the third school year after the year in question or its approval shall be rescinded and it shall no longer be considered an approved private school for students with disabilities;

 iv.
-Any new private school for the disabled approved in 2004-05 or thereafter that falls below an ADE of 24 public school placement students in a subsequent school year shall be considered preliminarily approved.
-The school shall attain a minimum ADE of 24 public school placement students by the end of the third school year after the year in question or its approval shall be rescinded and it shall no longer be considered an approved private school for the disabled; and v.
-Private schools for the disabled operating in and affiliated with a public school are exempt from (b)2 and (c)1i, ii and iii above.
+Any new private school for students with disabilities approved in 2004-05 or thereafter that falls below an ADE of 24 public school placement students in a subsequent school year shall be considered preliminarily approved.
+The school shall attain a minimum ADE of 24 public school placement students by the end of the third school year after the year in question or its approval shall be rescinded and it shall no longer be considered an approved private school for students with disabilities;